 Roth IRAs.
 Roth IRAs, as described in Code section 408A, permit certain eligible individuals to make non-deductible contributions to a Roth IRA up to a limit specified in the Code or as a rollover or transfer from another Roth IRA or other IRA.
 A rollover from or conversion of an IRA to a Roth IRA is generally subject to tax based on the fair market value of the IRA.
 In some cases, the fair market value of a Qualified Plan Contract purchased as an IRA may exceed the Contract Value, such as where the Qualified Plan Contract has an enhanced death benefit or was issued with the GRIB rider.
-In such cases, a conversion of the IRA to a Roth IRA may wish to consult a tax adviser before combining any converted amounts with any other Roth IRA contributions, including any other conversion amounts from other tax years.
+In such cases, a conversion of the IRA to a Roth IRA may result in higher taxes than a surrender of the Contract.
+The owner may wish to consult a tax adviser before combining any converted amounts with any other Roth IRA contributions, including any other conversion amounts from other tax years.
 Distributions from a Roth IRA generally are not taxed, except that, once aggregate distributions exceed contributions to the Roth IRA, income tax and a 10% penalty tax may apply to distributions made (1) before age 591/2 (subject to certain exceptions) or (2) during the five taxable years starting with the year in which the first contribution is made to any Roth IRA.
 A 10% penalty tax may apply to amounts attributable to a conversion from an IRA if they are distributed during the five taxable years beginning with the year in which the conversion was made.
 Unlike the traditional IRA, there are no minimum required distributions during the owner's lifetime; however, required distributions at death are generally the same.
+See Appendix B.

 SEP IRAs.
 SEP IRAs, as described in Code section 408(k), permit employers to make contributions to IRAs on behalf of their employees.
 SEP IRAs generally are subject to the same tax rules and limitations regarding distributions as IRAs, and they are subject to additional requirements regarding plan participation and limits on contributions.
+See Appendix B.